kingemhyr/statusbar/README.md

 ## plans

-i have no plans other than adding things i want without a care for generalizing the half-ass codebase.
+i have no plans other than adding things i want without a care for generalizing this half-ass codebase.

+## pics

 ![bruh](./ss.png)